Hailey Baldwin Hits The Beach In Pink Bathing Suit

 The daughter of actor Stephen Baldwin and wife Kenya has had a successful career as a model, ever since giving up her dreams of being a professional ballet dancer years ago due to a serious foot injury.

 Just a few weeks ago, the supermodel posted photos of herself showing off her slender physique on her Instagram page, teasing fans with pictures from an upcoming photo shoot with Elle Italia.
-As previously reported by Inquisitr, Baldwin shared the cover of the magazine with her followers and let more than 11 million of her fans know that she would be gracing the cover of June issue of the publication.
+As previously reported by the Inquisitr, Baldwin shared the cover of the magazine with her followers and let more than 11 million of her fans know that she would be gracing the cover of the June issue of the publication.

-Despite Baldwin’s modeling career popping off, her love life has become the center of media attention yet again.
+Despite Baldwin’s modeling career taking off, her love life has become the center of media attention yet again.
 The Tommy Hilfiger brand ambassador made headlines recently after posing for photos with rumored boyfriend Shawn Mendes at the Met Gala last.
-However, Inquisitr reported that Mendes quickly put an end to those rumors saying that the two are just really good friends, adding that Baldwin is “amazing.”
+However, the Inquisitr reported that Mendes quickly put an end to those rumors saying that the two are just really good friends, adding that Baldwin is “amazing.”

-This wouldn’t be the model’s first taste of dating a high profile celebrity, just recently the model and Drop The Mic host opened up about the ‘weirdness’ between her and ex-boyfriend Justin Bieber after their brief fling in 2015.
-In an interview with British newspaper The Sunday Times, Baldwin told the paper about how they met and transitioned into being “more than friends.”
+This wouldn’t be the model’s first taste of dating a high profile celebrity; just recently the model and Drop The Mic host opened up about the “weirdness” between she and ex-boyfriend Justin Bieber after their brief fling in 2015.
+In an interview with British newspaper the Sunday Times, Baldwin told the paper about how they met and transitioned into being “more than friends.”

 Until it wasn’t.
 The pair quickly called it quits after.